 The Supercars Eseries was run using Forza Motorsport 7 last year, however the series is changing platforms to iRacing for 2019.
 Both the Holden Commodore and Ford Falcon V8 Supercars are available to race in iRacing.

-Additionally, the series has gained a new title sponsor in the way of British of esports company Gfinity, which also serves as the title sponsor for the Forza Racing Championship and F1 Esports series.
+Additionally, the series has gained a new title sponsor in the way of British of esports company Gfinity, that formerly served as the title sponsor for the Forza Racing Championship and F1 Esports series.

 “This is a great opportunity to embrace and engage the growing Supercars fan base and esports community,” said Supercars CEO Sean Seamer.
 “The partnership with Gfinity will help engage a new generation of fans and offer a pathway for sim drivers to showcase their skills in our cars against our best teams and drivers.”